 An additional booster dose, or ‘fourth dose’, is recommended for people aged 50 years and older, people living in residential care, or people with a underlying health condition or disability.
 People aged 30 to 49 years old can also receive a fourth dose if they choose.

 The additional booster dose will be a fifth dose for people who are severely immunocompromised.

-It is recommended you have the Pfizer vaccine as a booster if you are:
+It is recommended you have a booster if you are:

 - are severely immunocompromised, or